 - Full clog—water rises instead of draining, particularly in multiple drains.

-It can be enticing to use a liquid drain opener to correct the issue, but this can cause more problems.
-These products are harsh and can eat away at your pipes.
-It’s always best to have a plumber unclog your pipes, either via a snake or jetting.
+It can be enticing to use a liquid drain opener to fix the issue, but this can create more problems.
+These products are harsh and can erode your pipes.
+It’s always best to have a plumber unclog your pipes, either through a snake or jetting.

-Things that can block or plug this pipe includes tree roots searching for water or by flushing bathroom products other than toilet paper.
-Whether you’re coping with tree roots or a clogged toilet, you’re going to need help from a professional plumber.
+Things that can block or plug this pipe includes tree roots seeking water or by flushing bathroom products besides toilet paper.
+Whether you’re dealing with tree roots or a plugged toilet, you’re going to need help from a professional plumber.

-The sewer vent system and P-traps on your drains keep stinky plumbing smells out of your home.
-If they get blocked, you’ll likely hear gurgling, experience slow draining or smell sewage.
-A plumber can help you get to the root of and resolve this smelly problem.
+The sewer vent system and P-traps on your drains keep icky plumbing smells out of your home.
+If they get clogged, you’ll likely hear gurgling, experience slow draining or smell sewage.
+A plumber can help you get to the bottom of and solve this smelly problem.